 Ken Little oversees the firm’s research efforts and product investment committees.
-He is a member of the All-Cap Investment Committee and the Global Large-Cap Investment Committee, in addition to his role as leader of the Basic Materials and Utilities Research Teams.
-Mr. Little is a member of the firm’s Senior Management Team and ESG Oversight Committee.
+He is a member of the All-Cap Investment Committee and the Global Large-Cap Investment Committee.
+Additionally he is a member of the firm’s Executive Management Group, which oversees the firm’s day-to-day operations and long-term strategic direction, and a member of the ESG Oversight Committee.
 He is a limited partner of the firm’s parent company.

 Before joining Brandes, Mr. Little was a Senior Accountant with KPMG.
 He holds a BS in accounting from the University of La Verne and an MBA from the Fuqua School of Business at Duke University.
 Mr. Little is a Certified Public Accountant (inactive).
 His investment experience began in 1996 when he joined Brandes Investment Partners.